DizoftTeam/dron/README.md

 # Dron

-Запускатор команд
+Small shell command executor

-Вместо написания `bash` скриптов
+No more raw `bash` scripts!

-## Пример конфига
+## Example of config

-Файл `dron.yaml`
+File name `dron.yaml` or `dron.yml`

-> Все приведенные конфиги актуальны и рабочие.
+> All configs below is actual and work
-> Файл примера - не актуальный и нужен только для разработки
+> Do not use example file in repository - this is only for development

 ### v1.0.0 [31.10.2020]